ai4r/AIR-Act2Act.pytorch/README.md

 If you want to use a Kinect camera to test, you need to install [Kinect for Windows SDK 2.0](https://www.microsoft.com/en-us/download/details.aspx?id=44561).
 Then, install the Pykinect2 and PyGame modules: ```pip install pykinect2 pygame```.

-### To test with a simulated Pepper robot
+### To test with a virtual Pepper robot
-(To be updated)
+If you want to use a virtual Pepper robot, you need to download [Choregraphe](https://www.robotlab.com/choregraphe-download).
+We recommend to download **Choregraphe for PC** for **NAO V6**.
+After installing Choregraphe, launch it.
+Then, cilck [Edit] - [Preferences] - [Virtual Robot] and select Pepper for Robot model.
+You need to remember the port number written at the bottom.

 ## User recognition

 ### LSTM-based model
 To recognize the user's behavior, we use a long short-term memory (LSTM) based model.
-It is a popular model in sequential data understanding and makes a great success.
+The LSTM is a popular model in sequential data understanding and makes a great success.
-The input of the LSTM is set to a sequence of feature vectors of user poses.
+The input is set to a sequence of feature vectors of user poses.
 The output is set to a one-hot vector of behavior class label.
 The user recognition is performed at 10 fps.